YamArtur/YamArtur/README.md

 ## 🔬 What I do

-I work on **detector R&D and physics-data pipelines** — from concept and simulation to analysis, and (when relevant) prototyping.
+I work on **detector R&D and physics-data pipelines**.
+From concept and simulation to analysis, and (when relevant) prototyping.

 **So far**, my work has focused on end-to-end workflows for detector performance studies (simulation → signal formation → reconstruction), typically combining tools like **Geant4**, **Garfield++/SRIM** (via Felix++), **ROOT**, and **ML** for quantitative optimization and reproducible analysis.